xanedarel/scripts/virtualisation/README.md

 >
 Take note of the pci.ids at the end of the lines of all devices in the target's IOMMU group, here:
 `[10de:1c82]` & `[10de:0fb9]`
-## include those devices into the vfio-pci.ids kernel parameter
+## Include those devices into the vfio-pci.ids kernel parameter
 edit the `GRUB_CMDLINE_LINUX_DEFAULT=` line in `/etc/default/grub` by adding `vfio-pci.ids=<ID>,<ID2>` for example:
 ```
 GRUB_CMDLINE_LINUX_DEFAULT="vfio-pci.ids=10de:1c82,10de:0fb9 loglevel=4"